 Debbie Caldwell, the Powell family’s daycare provider, sounded the alarm that morning when the boys, Charlie and Braden, failed to arrive at her home as scheduled.

 Police learned neither Josh nor Susan had showed up for their shifts at work.
 Calls to both of their cell phones went straight to voicemail.

 Officers feared the whole family might have been overcome by carbon monoxide gas.
 They broke a window to gain access to their home.

 This Dec.
 8, 2009 image of the Powell house shows the window police officers smashed to gain entry to the home covered by a piece of cardboard.
 Photo: West Valley City, Utah police

 The house, on a quiet cul-de-sac called Sarah Circle, was empty.

 There was no sign of a struggle but officers noticed family’s minivan was missing from the garage.
 When Ellis walked through the house, he found Susan’s purse sitting on the bedroom dresser.

 “Her wallet’s in there, her ID’s in there, her keys are in there,” Ellis said.
 “You could tell there’s no credit cards missing or anything like that.
 No cash is missing.
 She had jewelry in the bathroom and the bedroom.
 None of that appeared to be missing.”

-In the living room, Ellis noted two box fans were blowing air at a damp spot on the couch.
+In the living room, Ellis noticed two box fans blowing air at a damp spot on the couch.
 It appeared as though the couch had recently been cleaned.

 This composite of two photos show the locations of box fans that West Valley City police located in Josh and Susan Powell’s living room.
 They were both pointed at the foot of the couch.
 Photo: West Valley City, Utah police